Using Custom JavaScript Variables in GTM

 function() { try { var element = document.querySelector('.price-tag'); return element ? element.innerText : '0'; } catch (e) { return 'error'; } }

-Transform Data Tracking with 212 Medya into an Investment
+Transform Data Tracking into an Investment with 212 Medya

 Key Points

-• Using error-catching (try-catch) blocks is vital for the continuity of your tracking system.
+- Using error-catching (try-catch) blocks is vital for the continuity of your tracking system.

-• Properly configured variables directly improve your ROAS values on platforms like Google Ads and Meta Ads.
+- Properly configured variables directly improve your ROAS values on platforms like Google Ads and Meta Ads.

 Frequently Asked Questions

 No, unless it contains very complex loops or heavy libraries.
 However, it should be noted that each variable runs when the user interacts with the page.
-Unoptimized codes can cause micro delays.
+Unoptimized codes can cause micro-delays.

 Why does my variable return 'undefined'?

-Is this a requirement for advanced conversion tracking?
+Is this necessary for enhanced conversion tracking?

 Do Custom JS variables work in mobile applications?